Liberty Law

 Consequences for driving while suspended vary.
 For a first offence, you will have your vehicle seized for 30 days and a summons issued for court attendance to respond to driving while suspended.
 If convicted, you will be fined up to $2000.00 and you will lose your licence for an additional 6 months.

-If you are convicted of driving while prohibited in Alberta the usual sentence is 30 days in jail and an additional one year driving prohibition.
+If you are convicted of driving while prohibited in Alberta, the usual sentence is 30 days in jail and an additional one-year driving prohibition.

-DUI Charges:
+DUI Charges

-DUI charges involve a number of items, including a Promise to Appear, Notice of Intention To Seek Greater Punishment, Certificate of Analysis, and Alberta Administrative License Suspension/Disqualification.
+DUI charges involve a number of items, including an Appearance NoticeNotice of Intention to Seek Greater Punishment, Certificate of Analysis, and Alberta Administrative License Suspension/Disqualification.

 This is a document indicating when you are required to attend for court and when you are required to attend at the police station for fingerprinting.
 This document is legally informing you to attend court.

-Failure to attend either date may lead to an additional criminal charge of failing to appear and may involve a warrant being issued for your arrest.
+Failure to attend either date may lead to an additional criminal charge of Failing to Appear and may involve a warrant being issued for your arrest.
 This is why immediately seeking the legal advice of a DUI lawyer in Edmonton or Grande Prairie is imperative.
 Knowing your rights and your legal obligations is key.

 NOTICE OF INTENTION TO SEEK GREATER PUNISHMENT:

 This is always issued.
-As stated, it describes what you are being charged with and that if you have previously been convicted of specific offences, the Crown Prosecutor may seek a greater punishment (if convicted) because you are not considered a first-time offender.
+As stated, it describes what you are being charged with and that, if you have previously been convicted of specific offences, the Crown Prosecutor may seek a greater punishment (if convicted) because you are not considered a first-time offender.

 CERTIFICATE OF ANALYSIS:

-This certificate provides your blood alcohol level obtained the “approved instrument”.
+This certificate provides your blood alcohol level obtained by the “approved instrument”.
 This certificate will provide two readings.
 In Canada the legal limit is 80 milligrams of alcohol in 100 millilitres of blood.
 The certificate will have two truncated (rounded down to the nearest tenth) readings that the Qualified Breath Technician obtained.

 ADMINISTRATIVE LICENSE SUSPENSION/DISQUALIFICATION: